kurtshuler/imac-5k-monitor-conversion/README.md

 ### Creating a color profile using the Datacolor Spyder5
 Using the Spyder5 was a pain in the butt because it is no longer supported and the software didn't work well on my Mac.
 I did create a profile that looked "better" than the iMacPro5K that my Mac originally assigned when I connected the panel.
 I will do more work on this in the future when I have the monitor internals completed.

-### Next steps
+## Next steps
 Here are my plans for the near future:

-1. R1811 board fan - Add resisitors to the R1811 board fan so it makes less noise.
+### R1811 board fan power
+Add resisitors to the R1811 board fan so it makes less noise.
 I have some Noctua ones laying around.

-2. iMac case fan - I already extended the wires but I need to find a way to power it.
+### iMac case fan power
+I already extended the wires but I need to find a way to power it.
 Rather than connect to the 12V solder pads on the R1811 board, I chose to split the power coming out of the 24V power brick, add a 24V to 12V step down converter (probably with a fuse between it and the power brick, just in case), and a Noctua NA-FC1 fan controller.

+### iMac case fan inlet shroud
+I will use a 3D printed shroud to connect it.

 ### 📑 Key MacRumors Posts